m3diaLib-Team/m3diaLib-CTR/README.md

  * Support for the RomFS

 ### Input
-The input module does what it's name says: It handles each and every input for interacting with the user.
+The input module does what its name says: It handles each and every input for interacting with the user.

-**It's main features are:**
+**Its main features are:**
  * Handling button input
  * Handling touch input
  * Using the built-in software keyboard (no need to code one yourself anymore!)